Faith (The Weeknd song)

-"Faith" is a song by Canadian singer the Weeknd from his fourth studio album After Hours.
+"Faith" is a song by the Canadian singer-songwriter the Weeknd from his fourth studio album After Hours.
 The track was teased multiple times throughout the pre-release promotional material for the album, with the song's intro first being shown on February 13, 2020, through the After Hours teaser.
 Its second verse and outro were teased on the album's self-titled short film, which was released on March 4, 2020.
 The song was officially released on March 20, 2020, alongside the rest of its parent album.
 The Weeknd wrote and produced the song with Metro Boomin and Illangelo, with additional writing credits going to Canadian rapper Belly.

 Background and release

 In early February 2020, the Weeknd released the album teaser for After Hours, which featured the intro to the album's eighth track "Faith".
 Later on March 4, the album's self-titled short film was released, and it featured the second verse and outro of the aforementioned song.
 The studio version of the song was then released on March 20, alongside the rest of the album.